-I spend much of my life typing away on the computer and working indoors, but I was still surprised when my doctor told me I was low in Vitamin D.
+I spend a lot of time typing away on the computer and working indoors.
+But I was still surprised when my doctor told me I was low in Vitamin D.

 To say I need more sun is an understatement.

 Over one-third of North Americans don’t get enough vitamin D from the sun’s ultraviolet B (UVB) energy.

 The energy from the sun converts a chemical in your skin into vitamin D3.
 This is then transformed by the body into active vitamin D.

 It plays an important role in many areas of human health, such as:

 - cancer prevention

 It’s especially important during the winter months to boost immunity and prevent colds and flu.

 Getting too little vitamin D is a serious problem that we face in North America.